Formula One tyres

 The 2023 Pirelli tyres include (from left to right) the three slicks – called the softs, mediums, and hards – intermediates, and full wets.

 Formula One tyres are specialised racing tyres designed for use on a Formula One car.
 Tyres play a crucial role in the car's performance, affecting grip, handling, and overall speed.
 Tyres are also a component into racing strategy, depending on factors such as weather or deterioration.
 Throughout the history of Formula One, tyres have undergone major changes with different manufacturers and specifications used in the sport.
 Since 2011, tyres have been provided exclusively by Pirelli, an Italian tyre manufacturer.
-As of the 2025 season, there are 8 separate types of tyres available for use during events.
+As of the 2026 season, there are five separate tyre compounds available for use during events.

 Design and usage

 Formula One tyres bear only a superficial resemblance to a normal road tyre.
 Whereas the latter has a useful life of up to 80000 km, the tyres used in Formula One are built to last less than one race distance.
 The purpose of the tyre determines the compound of the rubber to be used.
 In extremely wet weather, such as that seen in the 2007 European Grand Prix, the F1 cars are unable to keep up with the safety car in deep standing water due to the risk of aquaplaning.
 In very wet races, such as the 2011 Canadian Grand Prix, the tyres are unable to provide a safe race due to the amount of water, and so the race can be red flagged.
 The race is either then stopped permanently or suspended for up to a 3-hour period until the cars can race safely again.
 Both the latter – and successively the former – situations occurred at the 2021 Belgian Grand Prix.